Preparing for a Concert or Recital

 Post by: Charles White

 Please do yourself a favor and prepare early and consistently for your upcoming show.
 Don’t put off practicing until the last minute.
 Practicing last minute can create a greater anxiety about the show, and it will not address the issues with your playing which will arise during your performance.
 One must find these issues and fix them.
+You can always ask your guitar teacher for tips to improve your playing.

 A week of consistent practice is what I would recommend when preparing for your concert.
 Practice every day the week prior for at least an hour or more depending on how many songs you’re playing.
 Be critical of the first time you practice a song each day.
 The first time playing through your music mimics what it’s going to be like on stage.
 You’re only going to have one chance on stage to play a great song.
 Even if you practiced the whole day before the concert, it will be different when you’re playing in front of people.
 A few days before the concert, be able to play your prepared piece several times in a row without big mistakes.